Guidelines to Park Rules and Regulations

 Bicycle passengers who weigh less than 40 pounds or who are less than 40 inches tall must be seated in a separate restraining seat.
 All other bicycle riders must be seated on saddle seats.
 Persons unable to maintain an erect, seated position cannot be bicycle passengers.

-E-bikes are allowed on all trails where traditional bikes are allowed.
+Class 1 and 2 E-bikes are allowed on all trails where traditional bikes are allowed.
 The speed limit on all trails is 25 mph.

-Photography or video production for commercial purposes is prohibited, except under an approved Film Permit.
+Photography or video production for commercial purposes is prohibited, except when authorized by a Special Activity Permit.

 There is no dispersed camping at state parks, except for the zone camping area at Elk Knob State Park.